 In this section, we present some numerical examples for the comparative evaluation of the discussed utility performance measures for two popular scheduling policies.
-In Section 4.1, the parameter settings, some important calculations for the settings, and some optimization methods used in the evaluations are specified.
-Afterward, in Sections 4.2 and 4.3, the numerical results for two distributions of relative deadlines are discussed.
+In Subsection 4.1, the parameter settings, some important calculations for the settings, and some optimization methods which are used in the evaluations are specified.
+Afterwards, in Subsections 4.2 and 4.3, the numerical results for two distributions of relative deadlines are discussed.

-4.1 Experimental Framework
+(47) 4.1 Experimental Framework